 Our research targets innovative technologies with strong potential to lower the cost of CO2 mitigation in the near- to mid-term, in partnership with industry.

 We have a strong track record in this area, having developed twelve thermal energy technologies to commercial implementation – including the Olympic torch and stadium flames for the Sydney, Athens and Rio Games and a low-NOx kiln burner.

-Solar ThermalSolar Thermal research, including the $15 million ARENA Solar Thermal for Alumina Project and our contributions to $87 million Australian Solar Thermal Research Initiative (ASTRI).
+Solar Thermal research, including the ARENA Solar Thermal in the Bayer Alumina Process Project and our contributions to $87 million Australian Solar Thermal Research Initiative (ASTRI).

 Research, in which we are developing novel technologies to produce industrial materials such as oxygen, nitrogen, hydrogen, ammonia, power and water using low carbon alternative methods.
 With these technologies we aim to increase the viability of resource recovery and value addition to commodities that are presently wasted.
 Contact Professor Gus Nathan for further information.